RobRendell/gTove/README.md

 * Cog button in LHS menu to open the current tabletop's settings?
 * Style options for movement paths.
 Option to use the grid colour of the starting map?
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
-* Hide/show mini name
 * Side-view UI to organise maps vertically, group maps into the same level vs. separate levels.
 * Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * Repositioning map - drop shadow on next map below
-* Find by name on tabletop (could be combined with "Miniature list" feature).
 * Elastic band selection tool, to select multiple minis/templates at once.
 * Sanity checks for rootFolder, to protect against moving things in the Drive UI.
 * Add Drive integration to allow "Open With": https://developers.google.com/drive/api/v3/integrate-open